codeforprinceton/learnGithub/README.md

      of the project to review your changes, and that you are requesting for them to merge it back into the repository that they are maintaining.

   5. A collaborator on Github will then review the changes.
-    5a.
-If the collaborator likes it, then that person can *accept* the pull request, and vice versa.
+They will either accept the changes, or give advice as to improve the changes even more before accepting the changes.

 ## Making changes via Github for Mac (or Windows):